NazimHAli/svelte-template/README.md

 ## Deploying

-Production build assets are stored in `public/dist`
+Production build assets are stored in `dist`
 Static assets can be deployed to any server that supports it.
-Should be just as easy to deploy to other static host providers like AWS, Netlify, or Firebase.
+Easy to deploy to static host providers like AWS, Netlify, or Firebase.

 Google App Engine example configuration stored in `app.yaml` and deployed to the demo URL.